The New Default. Your hub for building smart, fast, and sustainable AI software

 end

-The test should fail with an error like NameError: uninitialized constant Book.
-In the Green phase, we create a Book model class with the desired validation:
+The test fails with NameError: uninitialized constant Book.
+In the Green phase, we create a Book model with the desired validation:

 # app/models/book.rb